Free Case Evaluation

 Nursing homes and assisted living centers should be a place for seniors to enjoy the last years of their lives.
 They should be a comfort to children and family who know their loved ones are getting good care and comfort.
 Sadly, many nursing facilities can also be a source of abuse and neglect.
 Poor staffing, understaffing, and other factors can lead to physical, financial, emotional, and even sexual abuses.
 Our firm makes sure the safety and security of seniors is a nursing home's top priority.

-The South Carolina nursing home abuse lawyers at McGowan, Hood & Felder, LLC, know how to protect the rights of senior citizens.
+The South Carolina nursing home abuse lawyers at McGowan, Hood, Felder & Phillips, LLC, know how to protect the rights of senior citizens.
 It is important to hold nursing homes accountable for their abuse.
 Our lawyers work hard to make sure victims are compensated and that the abuse and neglect stop.

 Types of nursing home abuse and neglect